hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 Or, in other words: People are computers, but computers aren't people.

 What is the difference?
 We do not know, but the difference is important.
-When people say that we're just computers, and thus computers could be artists, they sound to me like Michaelson, underestimating just how little we know about how brains work.
+When people say that we're _just_ computers, and thus computers could be artists, they sound to me like Michaelson, underestimating how little we know about how brains work.

 # What does it mean to be a person?